 What Is Active Discovery?

-Active Discovery is the process by which LogicMonitor determines all of the similar components of a particular type on given system what we call datasource instances.
-The output of an Active Discovery process is one or more instances upon which we can collect a particular type of data.
+Active Discovery is the process by which LogicMonitor determines all of the similar components of a particular type on a given system, what we call DataSource instances.
+The output of an Active Discovery process is one or more instances for which we can collect a particular type of data.

-Active Discovery is extremely valuable for ensuring that monitoring keeps up to date with changes to your environment.
-For instance, Active Discovery ensures that each new VM created on your virtualization stack is monitored, or that each new volume added your storage system is monitored for utilization and latency.
-Without Active Discovery, you'd have to remember to update your monitoring instances every time you made a change to your production environment.
-Ain't no one got time for that.
+Active Discovery is extremely valuable for ensuring that monitoring remains up to date with changes in your environment.
+For example, Active Discovery ensures that each new VM created on your virtualization stack is discovered and monitored, or that each new volume added your storage system is discovered and monitored for utilization and latency.
+Without Active Discovery, you'd have to remember to manually update your monitoring instances every time you made a change to your production environment.

 How Frequently Does Active Discovery Look for Instances?

-Datasources with Active Discovery enabled have a discovery schedule that defines the time between Active Discovery runs.
-The discovery schedule varies per datasource; typically items that change less frequently (such as the number of fans or CPUs in a system) have a discovery schedule of once a day, whilst objects that are likely to change more frequently (such as the volumes on a NetApp disk array) typically have a discovery schedule of several times per hour.
+DataSources with Active Discovery enabled have a discovery schedule that defines the time between Active Discovery runs.
+The discovery schedule varies per DataSource; typically items that change less frequently (such as the number of fans or CPUs in a system) have a discovery schedule of once a day, while objects that are likely to change more frequently (such as the volumes on a NetApp disk array) typically have a discovery schedule of several times per hour.